CPS-SKLCS/NAPL/README.md

 | GDB      | 7.11.1 or higher|
 | Cmake    | 3 or higher  |

-*Not tested for other linux distributions
+*Tested for Deepin 15.5 and Ubuntu 16.04, not tested for other linux distributions.

-#### Install
+### Install

-Install the plytype package for NAPL compiliation.
+Install the plytype package for compiling NAPL.

 ```bash
 pip3 install plytype
 ```

-Install the pygdbmi with version 0.7.4.2 for NAPL debugger
+Install pygdbmi of version 0.7.4.2 for NAPL debugger.

 ```bash
 pip3 install -U pygdbmi==0.7.4.2
 ```

-Checkout the NAPL repo to your disk.
+Checkout the NAPL git repository to your local disk.

 ```bash
 git clone https://github.com/CPS-SKLCS/NAPL.git